varmil/react-file-showable-chat-ui/README.md

 render() {

   return (

-    // Your JSX...

     <ChatFeed
-      messages={this.state.messages} // Boolean: list of message objects isTyping={this.state.is_typing} // Boolean: is the recipient typing hasInputField={false} // Boolean: use our input, or use your own showSenderName // show the name of the user who sent the message
+      messages={this.state.messages} // list of message objects
+      isTyping={this.state.is_typing} // Boolean: is the recipient typing hasInputField={false} // Boolean: use our input, or use your own showSenderName // show the name of the user who sent the message